Naina137/AI---Risk---Manager/README.md

 | GitHub Repository | ✅ Available |
 | Cloud Deployment | ✅ Live |

+---

-# ⚠️ Disclaimer
+## ⚠️ Disclaimer

-RiskGuard AI is an educational and buildathon prototype.
+**RiskGuard AI is an educational and buildathon prototype.**

-It is not a production fraud-detection system or financial decision-making system.
+It is **not a production fraud-detection system or financial decision-making system**.

 Real-world deployment would require: